mj3b/prompt_experiments/RECURSIVE_DETAILING.md

-This file will be updated with example prompts and outputs detailing requests for GPT-4 to go back and recursively flesh out a text.
+This file will be updated with example prompts and outputs detailing requests for ChatGPT (w/ Model: GPT-4) to go back and recursively flesh out a text.
 You might wonder if you could just ask for more details directly. ¯\(ツ)/¯ You probably could, but who doesn't love some fractal-like linguistic exploration?

 **Prompt:**